japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KeyValueGroupedDataset.md

   func: (K, Iterator[V], GroupState[S]) => U): Dataset[U]
 ----

-Creates a new `Dataset` with link:spark-sql-streaming-FlatMapGroupsWithState.adoc#apply[FlatMapGroupsWithState] logical operator
+Creates a new `Dataset` with link:spark-sql-streaming-FlatMapGroupsWithState.md#apply[FlatMapGroupsWithState] logical operator

 NOTE: The difference between `mapGroupsWithState` and <<flatMapGroupsWithState, flatMapGroupsWithState>> is the state function that generates exactly one element (that is in turn the row in the result `Dataset`).